xbeat/Machine-Learning/README.md

 Introduction to Iteration of Rational Functions

 Iteration of rational functions is a powerful technique in mathematics with applications in various fields, including dynamical systems and computational methods.
 A rational function is a function of the form f(x) = P(x) / Q(x), where P and Q are polynomials.

+## Generative vs. Discriminative Models in Python

+Introduction to Generative and Discriminative Models

+Generative and discriminative models are two fundamental approaches in machine learning.
+Generative models learn the joint probability distribution of inputs and outputs, while discriminative models focus on learning the conditional probability distribution of outputs given inputs.
+This slideshow will explore their differences, characteristics, and applications using Python examples.

 ## Bag of Words in NLP using Python